OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/firebase-plugin/firebase-cloud-messaging-plugin.md

 * Trigger a notification with a custom sound.

-## Compose and Manage push notifications
+## Compose and manage push notifications

 The following steps describe how to create a back-end notification service and how to prepare a mobile app to respond with push notifications: